rackerlabs/support-how-to/content/how-to/cloud-block-storage/prepare-your-cloud-block-storage-volume/index.md

 #### Format the volume

 Formatting the volume enables the server to store information on it.
-In the following example, **ext3** is used.
+The following example uses **ext3**.
 However, you can use other file systems supported by your kernel, such as **ext4**, in place of **ext3**.

     root@nosnetdfw:~# mkfs -t ext3 /dev/xvdb1